Secure collaborative money laundering detection

 Individually, major banks are facing significant challenges with respect to detecting money laundering.
 Due to privacy regulations and data confidentiality banks cannot readily share data, which makes it challenging to collaborate.
 The goal of this joint research project is to develop a Proof of Concept Multi-Party Computation solution for collaborative monitoring and detection of money laundering.

-The goal of this joint research project is to develop a Proof of Concept Multi-Party Computation (MPC) solution for collaborative monitoring and detection of money laundering and to investigate the transition to include this AML capability in daily operations.
+The goal of this joint research project is to develop a pilots and Proof of Concepts solution for collaborative monitoring and detection of money laundering using Privacy Enhancing Technologies, such as Multi-Party Computation (MPC), synthetic data and Federated Learning.
+Furthermore, we investigate the transition to include this AML capability in daily operations.
 MPC consists of innovative cryptographic techniques that offer opportunities for organizations to jointly analyze their data without sharing or revealing this data to anyone.
-This project can be seen as a Regtech approach and contributes to a solution for the (legal) data confidentiality issues that are faced in data sharing initiatives.
-The consortium is open for other (international) financial institutions and public organizations, such as FIOD and FIU, to join the consortium to collaboratively fight money laundering without sharing sensitive data.
+This program can be seen as a Regtech approach and contributes to a solution for the (legal) data confidentiality issues that are faced in data sharing initiatives.
+The consortium is open for other (international) financial institutions, to join the consortium to collaboratively fight money laundering without sharing sensitive data.

-- Alex Sangers, Project Manager, TNO, e-mail: email@example.com
+- Alex Sangers, Project Manager Privacy Enhancing Technologies, e-mail: email@example.com